eda-ricercatore/admin-notes/skill-set/higher-end-roles/eda-ai-ml.md

 	- To provide greater transparency to candidates, we share base pay ranges for all US-based job postings regardless of state.
 We set standard base pay ranges for all roles based on function, level, and country location, benchmarked against similar stage growth companies.
 Final offer amounts are determined by multiple factors including, skills, depth of work experience and relevant licenses/credentials, and may vary from the amounts listed below.
 	- The base pay range for this position is:
 	- $206,700 - $289,400 USD
++ Senior Software Engineer - Data Product
+	- Remote - United States
+	- Reddit is a community of communities.
+It’s built on shared interests, passion, and trust and is home to the most open and authentic conversations on the internet.
+Every day, Reddit users submit, vote, and comment on the topics they care most about.
+With 100,000+ active communities and approximately 82M+ daily active unique visitors, Reddit is one of the internet’s largest sources of information.
+For more information, visit redditinc.com.
+	- The Developer Platform - Data Products team is looking to hire a Senior Software Engineer who is excited to solve large scale batch and streaming data challenges.
+	- Reddit’s mission is to bring community and belonging to everyone in the world.
+Reddit is a community of communities where people can dive into anything through experiences built around their interests, hobbies, and passions.
+With more than 50 million people visiting 100,000+ communities daily, it is home to the most open and authentic conversations on the internet.
+From pets to parenting, skincare to stocks, there’s a community for everybody on Reddit.
+For more information, visit redditinc.com.
+	- Our community of users generates over 100B analytics events per day, each of which is ingested by the Data Infrastructure team into a data warehouse that sees 55,000+ daily queries.
+We utilize this data to enable both batch and streaming data usage at the company.
+The team also owns our Streaming Platform that is build using Kafka.
+	- As a senior engineer, you will help develop our Snapshot product used to deliver high quality data to partners.
+You will partner with teams around Reddit to create and execute a strategy to ensure data quality and consistency at scale.
+	- Refine and maintain our data infrastructure technologies to support batch and real-time processing of hundreds of millions of users.
+	- Own the tools we use to ingest, store and improve data quality.
+	- Design, Build and Deliver end-to-end data solutions to improve the reliability, scalability, latency and efficiency of Reddit’s Data Platform.
+	- Implement automation for key elements of the development process, including data quality, managing alerts and handling critical infrastructure operations.
+	- Guide and support fellow engineers within the team by serving as a mentor, while actively contributing to the sharing of knowledge through training sessions and comprehensive documentation.
+	- 4+ years of coding experience in a production setting writing clean, maintainable, and well-tested code.
+	- Excellent communication skills to collaborate with stakeholders in engineering, data science, machine learning, and product.
+	- Experience with programming languages such as Scala, Go, Java, or Python with expertise in SQL languages like BigQuery, SparkSQL or Postgres.
+	- Experience working with Terraform, Helm, Kafka, Flink, CDC, Airflow, Prometheus, Docker, Kubernetes, and CI/CD.
+	- Degree in Computer Science or equivalent experience.
+	- Excellent communication skills tailored for effective collaboration within both a service-oriented team and the broader organizational context
+	- Pay Transparency: This job posting may span more than one career level.
+	- In addition to base salary, this job is eligible to receive equity in the form of restricted stock units, and depending on the position offered, it may also be eligible to receive a commission.
+Additionally, Reddit offers a wide range of benefits to U.S.-based employees, including medical, dental, and vision insurance, 401(k) program with employer match, generous time off for vacation, and parental leave.
+To learn more, please visit https://www.redditinc.com/careers/.
+	- To provide greater transparency to candidates, we share base pay ranges for all US-based job postings regardless of state.
+We set standard base pay ranges for all roles based on function, level, and country location, benchmarked against similar stage growth companies.
+Final offer amounts are determined by multiple factors including, skills, depth of work experience and relevant licenses/credentials, and may vary from the amounts listed below.
+	- The base pay range for this position is: $190,800 - $267,100 USD
++ Senior Software Engineer - Ads Bidding & Pacing
+	- Remote - United States
+	- Reddit is a community of communities.
+It’s built on shared interests, passion, and trust and is home to the most open and authentic conversations on the internet.
+Every day, Reddit users submit, vote, and comment on the topics they care most about.
+With 100,000+ active communities and approximately 82M+ daily active unique visitors, Reddit is one of the internet’s largest sources of information.
+For more information, visit redditinc.com.
+	- As a software engineer in the Ads Bidding and Pacing team, you will work closely with technical leaders to implement sophisticated optimization systems and make existing systems more robust.
+You are responsible for contributing to a technical design, working across the ad serving stack to create new functionality with urgency and care, and ensuring that codebases are healthy and maintainable in the long-term.
+You will collaborate with cross-functional engineering, product, and marketing teams to ensure that our customers’ voices are represented in your work.
+You will design, conduct, and analyze experiments to quantify the impact of the systems that you build.
+	- You will serve as a leader and a key contributor to some of the most impactful monetization systems at Reddit.
+	- ***Identify and close infrastructural and operational gaps in our automated bidding products & pacing systems.***
+	- ***Build systems that can ingest and process data at the scale of the whole-marketplace.***
+	- ***Work closely with product and engineering teams to ensure that improvements to bidding & pacing systems are aligned with the business’ vision for the marketplace.***
+	- ***Design and conduct rigorous A/B experiments to evaluate the business impact of new bid & budget optimization algorithms.***
+	- ***Writing maintainable code and conducting rigorous analyses.***
+	- ***Contribute data-driven insight to projects in your space.
+We give everyone a seat at the table and encourage active participation in planning for the future.***
+	- ***Relevant experience working in ads & marketplace systems, and optimizing an ads marketplace***
+	- MS or PhD degree in Computer Science, Statistics or related field, or equivalent is preferred.
+	- 4+ years of industry experience ***building systems that ingest and process data in real time using frameworks like Flink, Spark Streaming, Kinesis, and Kafka***.
+	- Experience with general-use programming languages such as ***Scala, Go, and Java***.
+	- Comfortable with ***distributed systems, big data (Petabyte scale) and data-intensive systems***.
+	- Comfort and willingness to ***explore data in order to understand experiment results and inform design decisions***.
+	- Excellent communication skills, both written and verbal, and the ability to work effectively with product managers, data scientists, and other stakeholders
+	- Strong ownership mentality & independence, and desire to contribute to roadmap development.
+	- Pay Transparency: This job posting may span more than one career level.
+	- In addition to base salary, this job is eligible to receive equity in the form of restricted stock units, and depending on the position offered, it may also be eligible to receive a commission.
+Additionally, Reddit offers a wide range of benefits to U.S.-based employees, including medical, dental, and vision insurance, 401(k) program with employer match, generous time off for vacation, and parental leave.
+To learn more, please visit https://www.redditinc.com/careers/.
+	- To provide greater transparency to candidates, we share base pay ranges for all US-based job postings regardless of state.
+We set standard base pay ranges for all roles based on function, level, and country location, benchmarked against similar stage growth companies.
+Final offer amounts are determined by multiple factors including, skills, depth of work experience and relevant licenses/credentials, and may vary from the amounts listed below.
+	- The base pay range for this position is: $190,800 - $267,100 USD